 Those of you keeping a budget, I applaud you for staying on track and I encourage you to keep up the good work!
 If you need help and struggle with a budget, then I’m here for you.
 It only takes 3 Simple Steps to Prepare a Monthly Budget.

 First, use my free personal monthly budget spreadsheet.

 My free monthly household budget spreadsheet is easy to fill out.
 The spreadsheet gives you an area to total your income.
 I provide a section with a list of expenses paid out every month.
 The last portion of the spreadsheet either shows excess income or a loss after expenses.

 Second, decide what to do with the additional income or loss.

 Some ways to increase your revenue are working a part-time job on your days off, Start a WordPress Blog Using SiteGround for as little as $3.95 a month, sell items you make on Etsy, or ask your employer for additional work.

-- Dealing With Expenses During a Financial Setback
+- How to Deal with Expenses During a Financial Setback